ConnorSweeneyDev/VimForVoyager/readme.md

   the `~/zsa/qmk_firmware/keyboards/voyager/keymaps/main` directory to replace the existing ones.
 - Manually add all the code that is marked "Manually Added" in my fork to your own `keymap.c`, `config.h`, and `rules.mk` files.
-- Run `qmk clean`, then compile and flash the firmware as above.
+- Run `qmk clean`, then compile with `qmk compile -kb voyager -km main` and flash using Keymapp.

 ## Usage
 You can see all the available mappings and all the extra information you need about how to configure